azukiapp/azk/README.md

 #### Azkfile.js

 `Azkfile.js` files are the cornerstone of how to use `azk`.
-These simple .js files describe the systems that make your system of systems as well as the images used in their exceution.
+These simple manifest files describe the systems that make your system of systems as well as the images used in their exceution.
 They also describe parameters and execution options.

 [Full](#full_manifest_example) Azkfile.js example